Pomp3/myflutterdemo/README.md

 Although you can write a python script every time you like to use functionalities provided by sklearn, it is still annoying to write duplicated script again and again.
-It is both error prone and inefficient, especially when you want to perform comparisons
+It is both error prone and inefficient, especially when you want to perform comparisons on different learning algorithms.

+This off-the-shell command line tool is here to make your life easier